cg-2611/LanguageReferences/Java/Maven/README.md

 ```
 mvn exec:exec
 ```
-> Note: the project must be packaged into a `jar` (or UBER-jar where applicable) before running using this method.
+> Note: the project must be packaged into a `jar` (or UBER-jar where applicable)
+> before running using this method.

 ## Plugins
 Plugins allow for different tasks to be run during the development and build lifecycle of a maven project.
 Two useful plugins include:
 - The `shade` plugin, which can be used to package the current project UBER-jar files including its dependencies.
 - The `exec` plugin, which can be used to execute system and java programs.

 Plugins can be added to the project and configured in the `pom.xml` file.

 All plugins must be specified with a groupId, an artifactId and a version at least.

-An example of what to add to the `pom.xml` file for using the `shade` plugin:
+An example of what to add to the `pom.xml` file for using the `shade` version `3.2.4` plugin:
 ```xml
 <plugins>
 	<plugin>